acanarini/acanarini.github.io/_pages/yearly_report.md

 <div class="jumbotron">
 ##### Meetings, Conferences and Presentations.
+In 2024 I organized at the European Geophysical Union (EGU) General Assembly the session <em>"Soil microbial responses to environmental stress and climate change"</em>.

 ##### Research work (laboratory and field).
+Co-organizer of a field sampling campaign in Styria (Austria), as part of a large climate change experiment (ClimGrass), lead by Prof. Andreas Richter (Vienna) as well as carried and supervised the laboratory work.
+Analysed several samples for PLFA specific 2H and 13C content for a project in collaboration with Francesca Cotrufo (Colorado State University, USA).

 ##### Research Grants and Proposals.
 ##### Papers, Manuscripts and other Reports.
 ##### Editorial Roles, Reviews and Servicing.
 Reviewed 1 manuscript for international peer-reviewed journals.
 Served as Associate Editor for the journal Ecology and Evolution and edited 3 peer-reviewed manuscripts.
 (Feb 2024)
 ##### Prizes and awards.
 ##### Other Activities.

 </div>